microsoft/AdaptiveCards/docs/SpeechAndAdvancedCustomization.md

 The way that you add speech to a card is to describe the contents of the card.
 By default clients will usually simply read all of the text properties of a card, but that doesn't always give you the best experience.

-To support speech we have  *speak* property which is raw text of what to say, or SSML markup for what to say.
+To support speech we have  *speak* property which is raw text of what to say, or fragments of [SSML markup](https://msdn.microsoft.com/en-us/library/office/hh361578(v=office.14).aspx) for what to say.

 Examples: